Discover more from The Red Black Green Baseball Blog

 A shortstop early in his career, he began playing professionally at around 19 to 20 years old for the ball club in his hometown of Bluefields.
 Green would become known for his time playing for “Cinco Estrellas”, Spanish for five stars.
 The baseball team got the moniker because it was owned by the dictator of Nicaragua, a five-star general named Anastasio Somoza García.

-He would win nine championships in a ten-year span for Cinco Estrellas.
+He would win nine championships in ten years for Cinco Estrellas.
 The 5’11’’ infielder would move to center field during this run, where his speed and strong throwing arm would allow him to thrive.
 Green’s exploits in centerfield and on the basepaths led to him being known as “La Gacela Negra”, Spanish for The Black Gazelle.
-He also got the nickname “Cabo” from his assigned rank in the Nicaraguan army, as he was a corporal in Somoza’s personal guard.
+He also got the nickname “Cabo” from his assigned rank in the Nicaraguan army, as he was a corporal in Somoza’s guard.

 In early 1951 he agreed to join the Brooklyn Dodgers organization and would report to Triple-A Spring Training in Florida.
 So disgusted with the racism he encountered, Green quit and went back to Nicaragua.